-(j) Inspection and Enforcement.
+(i) Inspection and Enforcement.

-(1) Annual Compliance Reviews.

-- (A) General.
-Grantee shall perform compliance reviews described in this Section commencing on the Effective Date, and at least annually thereafter, unless otherwise noted. - (B) Commercial Business Generator Compliance Reviews (applicable for three-, four-, or two-Container systems).
+- (1) Annual Compliance Reviews. - (A) General.
+Grantee shall perform compliance reviews described in this Section commencing on the Effective Date, and at least annually thereafter, unless otherwise noted. - (B) Commercial Business Generator Compliance Reviews (applicable for three-Container systems).

-The Grantee shall complete a compliance review of all Multi-Family and Commercial Business Subscribers that generate two (2) cubic yards or more per week of Discarded Materials, including Organic Waste, to determine their compliance with: (i) Generator requirements under the County's Collection program; and, (ii) if applicable for the Generator, Self-Hauling requirements per 14 CCR Section 18988.3 and the County Code, including Whether a Commercial Business is complying through Back-Hauling SSGCOW.
+The Grantee shall complete a compliance review of all Multi-Family and Commercial Business Subscribers that generate two (2) cubic yards or more per week of Discarded Materials, including Organic Waste, to determine their compliance with: (i) Generator requirements under the County's Collection program; and, (ii) if applicable for the Generator, Self-Hauling requirements per 14 CCR Section 18988.3 and the County Code, including whether a Commercial Business is complying through Back-Hauling SSGCOW.
 The compliance review shall mean a "desk" review of records to determine Subscribers' compliance with the above requirements and does not necessarily require on-site observation of service; however, the County may request that the Grantee perform an on-site observation of service in addition to or in lieu of the desk review if needed to obtain the required information.

 (C) Generator Waiver Inspections.
 Grantee shall verify Commercial Business Generator de minimis and physical space constraint waivers, if applicable, at least once every five (5) years from the date of issuance of the waiver.
+Such verification shall mean a "desk" review of records and/or use of Smart TruckSM technology to determine Subscribers' compliance with the waiver requirements, unless physical verification is deemed necessary by County or Grantee.